AdobeDocs/experience-platform.en/help/query-service/troubleshooting-guide.md

 <!-- I need elaboration on this question.
 It needs to be reworded.
 Why do users need to 'select a column'?
 Does it mean how do i managed nested datasets? -->

-See the documentation for full guidance on [how to work with nested data structures](./best-practices/nested-data-structures.md) using the Query Editor or a third party client.
+See the documentation for full guidance on [how to work with nested data structures](./best-practices/nested-data-structures.md) using the Query Editor or a third-party client.

 The following steps provide guidance on how to display a tabular view of a dataset, including all nested fields and columns, in a flattened form through the UI: